 It was informed that the SAEL will be following the "AP Renewable Energy Export Policy Amendment dated 13-09-2022", which entails the developers leasing private land for Renewable Energy projects and shall pay lease rent of INR.30,000/year/acre with escalation of 5% for every two years.
 For the project, the private land is being leased for a period of 29 years and 11 months.
 The land identified for the project is being procured based on the Willing Lessor Willing Lessee basis.
 Presently, a total of ~1881.32 acres of land has been identified, out of which ~1500 acres owned by ~350 landowners has been identified for procurement across Koduru village, Kondapuram Tehsil, YSR District (formerly known as Kadapa District).
-To date (30th August 2024), Agreement to Lease (ATL) was signed for 164.315 Acres of land and Lease agreement was signed for 1041.61 acres.
+To date (18th March 2025), Lease agreement was signed for 1460.95 acres on willing lessor and willing lessee basis.
 The transmission line route connecting the PSS and GSS is in the initial phase of design, as on date of site visit no land parcels have been identified / leased out for the transmission line.